The hidden obstacles in Germany: Why your solar system has to wait after installation – Image: Xpert.digital

 Transparent communication

 Open communication with all parties involved – installer, electrician and network operator – is crucial.
-Clarify early on who is responsible for which tasks and get assurances in writing.
+Clarify who is responsible for which tasks and get assurances in writing.

 Specialized service providers